-Over the course of the year, each year group completes a longitudinal study which provides children with the opportunity to carry out field work and apply their "Working Scientifically" skills within a meaningful context.
+Over the course of the year, each year group completes a longitudinal study which provides children with the opportunity to carry out field work and apply their "acting like a scientist" skills within a meaningful context.
 These studies require the children to gather evidence, take accurate measurements, and analyse data to draw conclusions regarding changes to the environment over time.

 Year R are using their senses to explore the seasonal changes that take place around them throughout the year.
 They learn how these changes affect trees, some animals and the clothes that they need to wear.